 Flat feet can be caused by genetic disorders, foot injury, obesity, rapid leg growth, too much exercise and traumatic injury to the arch of the foot.

 Treatment for flat feet

 If there is no pain caused by the flat feet then no immediate treatment is required.
 However, those who run or are involved in a lot of walking or being on their feet all day should ensure they have very supportive shoes or arch support insoles.
 This will help prevent any future injuries.

 If the pain is present, orthotic shoe inserts are useful, or special shoes can be commissioned.
 In severe cases where the flatfoot deformity is rigid, surgery may be performed, where some of the joints are fused together to create more of an arch.
 This should be considered a last resort.

 A claw foot or Pes Cavus foot is a genetic defect in the foot with a high arch.
 Claw feet are relatively inflexible.
 This will often be associated with very tight calf muscles at the back of the lower leg.
 Pes Cavus of the foot can cause pain in the feet during running.
 The toes may be bent and cannot be straightened easily without causing pain.
 It is unusual for a long distance runner to have a claw foot but not unknown.

 Pes cavus treatment

 Do plenty of static stretching, especially of the calf muscles and the sole of the foot.
 This will loosen the muscles and other structures in the foot making it more flexible and able to cope with the demands of running.
-Take steps to avoid injury such as correct shoe selection, strengthening and stretching exercises.
+Take steps to avoid injuries such as correct shoe selection, strengthening, and stretching exercises.

 If you have the wrong running shoes you will just make any problems worse.
 People with high arches are often supinators and will usually want a Neutral shoe with a lot of cushioning.
 See a specialist shoe retailer for specialist advice.